2l42h3r/todo-app/README.md

 # ToDo App

 Simple full-stack ToDo web app as a college project.
 Be aware this is not production-ready code.
-Use at your own risk.
+Use at your own discretion.

 ## Description
 ### API (packages/todo-api) - NestJS